Nxele/first_app/README.md

-project for getting started with node.js
+project for getting started with node.js and mongoDB